herculesinc/pg-dao/README.md

 });
 ```

-### Query execution errors
-If an error is thrown during query execution or query result parsing, DAO will be immediately released back to the pool.
-If DAO is in transaction, then the transaction will be rolled back.
-Basically, any error generated within the execute method will render the DAO object useless and no further communication with the database through this DAO object will be possible.

 ## Working with Models

-pg-dao provides a very flexible mechanism for defining managed model.
+pg-dao provides a very flexible mechanism for defining managed models.
 Once models are defined, pg-dao takes care of synchronizing models with the database whenever changes are made.

 ### Defining Models